| Author | |

 duplicate no matter what Madison Avenue claims.

-__________________ 2005 Frontier King Cab, auto
+2005 Frontier King Cab, auto

 ARB fr bumper, custom rear